modernish/modernish/share/doc/modernish/WRITEUP.md

 functionality, so without external commands.
 (It's amazing how many pitfalls this has, so a library function is needed to do it robustly.)

+### use sys/user ###
+Features for obtaining information about the user accounts on the system.

+Bash has the read-only variable $UID, as well as $USER which is not read-only.
+They represent the ID and login name of the current user.
+The `sys/user/id` module gives them to other shells too, plus makes both of them read-only.
+If given the `-f` option (`use sys/user/id -f`), the module overrides any existing values of these variables if they aren't read-only.

+The `sys/user/loginshell` module provides for obtaining the current user's login shell.
+It detects the current operating system's method for obtaining this and sets the appropriate function.

 ### use sys/text ###
 Functions for working with textfiles.
 So far I have: